Phala-Network/phat-dashboard/phat/contracts/action_offchain_rollup/README.md

     npx hardhat run --network localhost ./scripts/deploy-test.ts
     ```

+> Now all the unittests are commented since ActionOffchainRollup requires JsDelegate driver and AccountContract
+> to work.

 2. Copy `.env_sample` as `.env` if you haven't done it before.
 It tells the Phat Contract to
    connect to the local EVM testnet you just created.